rebecavalverde/help-docs/docs/en/editor/splitStaff.md

 ## Purpose

-You can use this tool when there is a staff that is shared by two instruments, and when you want each player to have his/her staff.
+You can use this tool when there is a staff that is shared by two instruments, and when you want each player to have their part.

 ## Behavior